gotranseo/oneroster/README.md

 A Vapor package for interacting with a OneRoster v1.1 JSON IMS API.

+## What is OneRoster?

+OneRoster is a standard developed by IMS Global that specifies how technology providers can communicate with technology repositories of student data.
+It can be used to auto-populate products when a school subscribes, roster students, and pull grade/demographic information.
+We built this library to make it easier to interact with.

 ## Installation

 OneRoster is available through SPM.
 To install it, simply add the following to your Package.swift file: